dnoonan/sisyphus-rails/README.md

 ### Exclude a form

 To stop Sisyphus from initializing on a form include the *with_sisyphus* option in your form_for.
+This switch overrides the others

     <%= form_for User.new, :with_sisyphus=>false do |f| %>
       ...